How to write plot twists and reveals

 There are many structures out there, including The Hero’s Journey, Save The Cat and, of course, the 3 Act Structure.

-It’s the tool you use to take your character [link to how to deepen your fictional characters] out of their existing imperfect life and into the storyline.
+It’s the tool you use to take your character out of their existing imperfect life and into the storyline.

 Structure is the skeleton upon which you hang your story in the most logical, efficient and compelling way possible, so your reader doesn’t close your novel after the first chapter.